morleydragon/eecs589F24/README.md

 ### Paper Presentation
 The course will be conducted as a seminar.
-Two students will present in each class.
+One or two students will present in each class depending on the paper assigned.
-Each student will be assigned to present a pair of papers at least twice throughout the semester.
+Each student will be assigned to present a pair of papers once or twice throughout the semester.

 Presentations should last **at most 45 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.
 A sign-up form will be made available soon.